syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Forms/Set-the-ReadOnly-property-to-an-existing-PDF-document).

 N> Flattening and adding Read-only properties can be done to the entire form or an individual form field.